Owmacohe/LastBreathOfANewEmpire/README.md

 - Though playtesters enjoyed the visuals, I would want to encorporate more 3D into the UI and some events
 - To resolve some of the initial worldbuilding confusion of the players, I would want to maybe have a prologue or tutorial of sorts
 - From the live playtest, I really noticed that I needed to scale the takes up a bit more.
 The resources depleted for too slowly

+## Questions for playtesters - Round 2

+1. Is the objective of the game clearly demonstrated?
+2. The narrative is more fully-fledged now.
+Do you think that the world is immersive enough?
+Or do I need to add more?
+3. Did the new sound effects work well?
+Are the randomly-ringing bell chimes too distracting?
+4. Do there need to be more consequences?
+I feel that it still may be too narrative-heavy.
+5. Were there any bugs with the UI?
+I was having an issue or two.
+6. *Unrelated:* Would you like to write a dialogue interaction?
+I’ll put it in the game if you send me one.

+## Results from playtesting - Round 2